Key takeaways

 Where it fits in the order to cash cycle

-- Invoicing: Exposure updates in real time as invoices post, remaining capacity is always visible.
+- Invoicing: Exposure updates in real time as invoices (or vendor bills) post.
+Remaining capacity is always visible.

 Why every Indian SMB needs a robust policy

 Indian SMBs juggle GST cash drains, festival surges, and MSME Act timelines.
-A disciplined policy directly tackles these realities and reduces write offs, while smoothing collections.
+A disciplined credit limit policy directly tackles these realities and reduces write offs while smoothing collections.

 - GST planning: Clear visibility into dues makes statutory payments predictable, not panic inducing.